Pictured: Dean Robert Dammon, David Tepper and Carnegie Mellon President Subra Suresh.

 Discover the innovative design created by lead architect Moore Ruble Yudell Architects & Planners, and key design principles which will make the vision of impactful business education hold true.

-See what's happening today at the Tepper Quad construction site by viewing the live quad cam.
+View the live quad construction cam.
+See what's happening today at the Tepper Quad construction site.

 The David Tepper Quadrangle, or Tepper Quad, will provide a major new academic resource in support of a transformative agenda for Carnegie Mellon University.
 The new building will create a flexible, collaborative learning environment while providing first-rate amenities to benefit the entire campus community.